Military dictatorship of Chile: 1982–83

-In 1982-1983 Chile witnessed a severe economic crises with a surge in unemployment and a meltdown of the financial sector.
+In 1982-1983 Chile witnessed a severe economic crisis with a surge in unemployment and a meltdown of the financial sector.
 16 out of 50 financial institutions faced bankruptcy.
 In 1982 the two biggest banks were nationalized to prevent an even worse credit crunch.
 In 1983 another five banks were nationalized and two banks had to be put under government supervision.
 The central bank took over foreign debts.
 Critics ridiculed the economic policy of the Chicago Boys as "Chicago way to socialism".

 1984–90

 After the economic crisis, Hernán Büchi became Minister of Finance from 1985 to 1989, introducing a return to a free market economic policy.
 He allowed the peso to float and reinstated restrictions on the movement of capital in and out of the country.
-He deleted some bank regulations, and simplified and reduced the corporate tax.
+He deleted some bank regulations and simplified and reduced the corporate tax.
 Chile went ahead with privatizations, including public utilities and the re-privatization of companies that had briefly returned to government control during the 1982–83 crisis.
 From 1984 to 1990, Chile's gross domestic product grew by an annual average of 5.9%, the fastest on the continent.
 Chile developed a good export economy, including the export of fruits and vegetables to the northern hemisphere when they were out of season, and commanded high export prices.

 Evaluation

 Initially the economic reforms were internationally praised.
 Milton Friedman wrote in his Newsweek column on 25 January 1982 about the Miracle of Chile.
-British Prime Minister Margaret Thatcher credited Pinochet with bringing about a thriving, free-enterprise economy, while at the same time downplaying the junta's human rights record, condemning an "organised international Left who are bent on revenge."
+British Prime Minister Margaret Thatcher credited Pinochet with bringing about a thriving, free-enterprise economy, while at the same time downplaying the junta's human rights record, condemning an "organised international Left who are bent on revenge".

-With the economic crises of 1982 the "monetarist experiment" was widely regarded a failure.
+With the economic crises of 1982 the "monetarist experiment" was regarded by critics a failure.

 The pragmatic economic policy after the crises of 1982 is appreciated for bringing constant economic growth.
 It is questionable whether the radical reforms of the Chicago Boys contributed to post-1983 growth.
 According to Ricardo Ffrench-Davis, economist and consultant of the United Nations Economic Commission for Latin America and the Caribbean, the 1982 crises as well as the success of the pragmatic economic policy after 1982 proves that the 1975–1981 radical economic policy of the Chicago Boys actually harmed the Chilean economy.